F3rs3h3n/F3rs3h3n/README.md

 <br>

 ## 📍 Reminder for myself
 Inundated with endless streams of information, we find ourselves in a constant hunger for time.
-Amidst this deluge, the very essence of our lives seems to elude us, as moments slip through our grasp like grains of sand..
+Amidst this deluge, the very essence of our lives seems to elude us, as moments slip through our grasp like grains of sand.